Michael Rouse, Co-Founder/Executive Director

 Michael Rouse is the Executive Director and co-founder of ESF Summer Camps and the ESF Dream Camp Foundation and oversees all operations.
 Michael created the ESF camp programs at Greenwich Academy (Greenwich, CT), Lawrenceville School (Lawrenceville, NJ), Gilman School (Baltimore, MD), Georgetown Prep (Bethesda, MD) Haverford School (Haverford, PA), Episcopal Academy (Devon, PA), Montgomery School (Chester Springs, PA), Phillies Baseball Academy (PA, NJ, DE), and Philadelphia Union Soccer Schools (PA, NJ, DE).

-In 1998, Michael and his brother, Bill, established the first Dream Camp at Trinity College in Hartford, CT.
-In 2002, he founded the second Dream Camp at Temple University (formerly Girard College) in Philadelphia, PA.
+In 1998, Michael and his brother, Bill, established the first camp located in Hartford, CT at Trinity College.
+In 2002, he founded the second Dream Camp in Philadelphia which started at Girard College and then moved to Temple University in 2017.
 Michael is a graduate of Villanova University with a Bachelor of Science degree in Arts and Communication.
 He is also a graduate of the Disney Institute’s People Management, Customer Service, and Creative Leadership Programs.
 He has a Black Belt in Tang Soo Do karate from the Tang Soo Do Mo Doo Kwan Federation.
 Michael also competed on the professional tennis circuit for two years as an amateur.
 In 2004, Michael was inducted into the Villanova University Athletic Hall of Fame.
 Michael serves on the Board of Directors of The Vetri Foundation for Children, Temple University’s Board of Managers, and Acting Without Boundaries (AWB).

 Dan Swartz is the Site Director at Dream Camp at Trinity College.
 Dan has been a part of Dream Camp since the summer of 2003.
 He served as the Big Ten Conference Director for three years and has been the Site Director at Dream Camp since 2006.